 Students will be provided with copies of various program, practicum and internship policy manuals.
 These documents provide specific information governing professional practice, program and personal requirements.
-Practicum and internship placements necessitate travel and this is the responsibility of the student.
+Practicum and internship placements may result in additional costs to students for materials and will necessitate travel which is the responsibility of the student.